 The Control Tower stage boasts three days of toe-tapping Rock ‘n’ Roll from the best live bands around.
 Hosted by Strollin' Steve - and with a large undercover dance floor - this is the place for jiving.

 After the Rock 'n' Roll during the day, on the Saturday and Sunday evenings the stage will go back even further in time to host top Swing bands, playing the classic and endlessly danceable Swing Jazz of the 1920s, 30s and 40s.

 The area also houses a large undercover seating area, traders, a bar and food vendors.

 Throughout the day, this venue features the very best in 1920s, '30s and '40s entertainment.
 You can take a seat at one of the many tables and enjoy tea, coffee, sandwiches, cake and hot food and even learn some moves in one of our dance workshops, hosted by The Melody Man.

-The Colonial Club is home to a very popular food court that hosts a carvery during the day where you can enjoy classic British roast dinners and also vegetarian options.
+The Century Club is home to a very popular food court that hosts a carvery during the day where you can enjoy classic British roast dinners and also vegetarian options.
 During the evening, the area will be serving an Indian and Chinese buffet.
 The food court has its own large dedicated seating area.